 This is someone who deals with the legal side of buying a house.
 Usually the estate agents you are buying the house with will offer their legal services.
 However you can choose to hire someone independently.
 We found someone independently as it was half the price quoted by the estate agents.

 Your conveyancer/solicitor is very busy behind the scenes; applying for the relevant searches, checking all building work complies with standards, arranging the contract/ deeds, exchanges the deposit and finalises the mortgage.
-This is the part of the sale that takes the most time (6 weeks minimum) and it’s easy to feel impatient.
+This is the part of the purchase that takes the most time (6 weeks minimum) and it’s easy to feel impatient.
 There is little for you to do at this stage.
 Our sale took almost 5 months, so towards the end I was ringing our solicitor every other day it felt like.
 (And probably every 5 minutes to him).